zmitserbio/BI_toolkit/README.md

 - if there is only one sequence, a 'str' object is returned
 - if there are multiple sequences, a 'list' object is returned

-Below examples of usage are provided for each opeartion:
+Below examples of usage are provided for each operation:

 **'transcribe'**
 ```python